Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/actions.md

 ## jet-engine/templates/created/{$view_type}

 This action works similarly to the previous one.
-The only difference is the $view_type dynamic part .
+The only difference is the $view_type dynamic part.
 It isolates the action for a specific builder under which the listing item was created.
 This hook is best used when you need to perform certain actions only for a specific builder, rather than globally for the listing item.

 **Args:**
 - `$template_id` - ID of the newly created listing item.